tbogdala/rust-llama.cpp/README.md

 * Setting `ModelOptions::context_size` to zero will cause memory errors currently as that is what is used to create the buffers to send through the FFI.
+* PLATFORMS: Windows 11, MacOS and Linux are tested without any features enabled.
+MacOS with the `metal` feature has been tested and should be functional.
+Windows 11 and Linux have been tested with `cuda` and should work.
+* MAC: If some of the integration tests crash, consider the possibility that the `context_size` used in the test sends your mac out of memory.
+For example, my MBA M1 with 8gb of memory cannot handle a `context_size` of 4096 with 7B_Q4_K_S models and I have to drop the context down to 2048.
+* WINDOWS: Make sure to install an llvm package to compile the bindings.
+I use scoop, so it's as easy as running `scoop install llvm`.
+VS 2022 and Cuda 11.8 were also installed in addition to the rust toolchain (msvc version, the default) and the cargo commands were issued from the VS Developer Command Prompt.

 ## Running tests